-The quickest way to get help in Highlight is to use our contextual help pop-ups, opened via the orange question mark buttons found throughout Highlight.
+The quickest way to get help in Highlight is to use our contextual help pop-ups, opened via the amber question mark buttons found throughout Highlight.
 Contextual help gives you specific information for the Highlight element you are looking at and also, if needed, a link to detailed documentation.

 Main navigationUse the main area buttons and tabs to select your view

 Location barDisplays the current folder/location and path; on the details page the name of the watch is also shown

 Main contentShows the selected view - in this case the status of your network locations and services

 User menuChange your password or log out; quick links to Highlight pages and Support, plus Domain and version information.